jambonrose/markdown_subscript_extension/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Markdown Superscript could always use more documentation, whether as part
+Markdown Subscript could always use more documentation, whether as part
 of the official Markdown Subscript docs, in docstrings, or even on the
 web in blog posts, articles, and such.